 From 2013 through January of 2019, Reveal Digital will release seven series on the alternative press focusing on that transformative period of the 1960’s – 1980s.

 * Right-wing press

-The collection includes the complete runs of newspapers, magazines and journals drawn from the special collections of source libraries.
-When completed, the Collection will represent the largest digital collection of alternative press titles, with complete runs of over 1,000 titles and 750,000 pages.
+The Collection includes the complete runs of newspapers, magazines and journals drawn from the special collections of source libraries.
+When completed, Independent Voices will represent the largest digital collection of alternative press titles, with complete runs of over 1,000 titles and 750,000 pages.
 We are holding open 10% of the expected page count to allow funding libraries to suggest titles to fit any local needs.

-The Collection will be hosted on the Reveal Digital platform, which will provide controlled access to funding libraries until the collection moves to open access.
-The platform provides page image-based access with full-text searching, hit-term highlighting, searchable title and issue-level metadata and browsing by series, title and issue.
+Independent Voices will move to open access in January 2019.
+Until that date, only funding libraries have full access to the Collection (anyone may search it).
+The Collection is hosted on the Reveal Digital platform, which provides page image-based access with full-text searching, hit-term highlighting, searchable title and issue-level metadata and browsing by series, title and source library.

 Click here to begin searching the collection.

 A limited number of publications are open access now, including: